Vlaser: Vision-Language-Action Model with Synergistic Embodied Reasoning: Appendix

 \textbf{Planning Data} To improve the model's ability to comprehend complex instructions and execute tasks with environmental feedback, we curate additional planning data within the Habitat simulator~\citep{Habitat2}.
 Specifically, we initialize each planning task following the annotations of LLaRP~\citep{llarp_iclr2024}, which specify both the task goals and the set of permissible actions.
 An LLM agent based on gpt-4o~\citep{chatgpt4o} is then deployed to roll out the task.
 During each rollout, we record the task instruction, the sequence of actions taken, and the environment's feedback, including observations and success signal for each action.
 Both the executed action trajectories and the corresponding feedback are retained.
 Only trajectories that successfully accomplish the task are included in the final training set, providing rich paired data of instructions, execution processes, and environment responses for enhancing the model's planning capabilities in a complex environment.

 \textbf{In-Domain Data for downstream VLAs} We generate 2 million in-domain multimodal data samples to facilitate direct transfer learning for downstream Vision-Language Agents (VLAs) during fine-tuning.
-These data are collected from two distinct robotic platforms: the WidowX Robot~\citep{bridgedata} and the Google Robot~\citep{rt1,rt2} within the SimplerEnv~\citep{simpler} simulation framework.
+These data are collected from two distinct simulation platforms: the WidowX Robot~\citep{bridgedata} and the Google Robot~\citep{rt1,rt2} within the SimplerEnv~\citep{simpler}, as well as the Aloha-AgileX Robot from RoboTwin2.0~\citep{robotwin2.0}.
 The dataset mainly encompasses three systematically designed question-answer types: 1) General QA, which queries the robot's current state and requests next few action plans; 2) Grounding QA, which requires the robot to localize points and bounding boxes as the actionable affordances; 3) Spatial Reasoning QA, which probes relative spatial relationships and geometric properties of objects in the scene.
 Detailed prompt templates and representative examples for each data category are provided in Figure~\ref{fig:generalqa} (General QA), Figure~\ref{fig:groundingqa} (Grounding QA), and Figure~\ref{fig:spatialreasoningqa} (Spatial Reasoning QA), respectively.
 We use Qwen2.5VL-7B~\citep{bai2025qwen2} as the base model to generate the above data items.